Temporal Team Semantics Revisited: Abstract

 \section{Abstract}

-In this paper, we study a novel approach to asynchronous hyperproperties by reconsidering the foundations of temporal team semantics.
-We consider three logics: $\teamltl$, $\teamctl$ and $\teamctls$, which are obtained by adding quantification over so-called \emph{time evaluation functions} controlling the asynchronous progress of traces.
-We then relate synchronous $\teamltl$ to our new logics and show how it can be embedded into them.
-We show that the model checking problem for $\exteamctl$ with Boolean disjunctions is highly undecidable by encoding recurrent computations of non-deterministic 2-counter machines.
-Finally, we present a translation from $\teamctls$ to Alternating Asynchronous B\"uchi Automata and obtain decidability results for the path checking problem as well as restricted variants of the model checking and satisfiability problems.
+Hyperproperties are an influential framework with the ability to describe important properties such as information flow policies, security requirements or relations between executions of threads in parallel systems.
+Recently, temporal logics have been studied as an approach to the specification of hyperproperties, resulting in the conception of ``hyperlogics''.
+With a few recent exceptions, the hyperlogics thus far developed can only relate different traces of a transition system in a synchronous manner, although important information is contained in the relation between different points in their asynchronous interaction.
+In order to specify such ``asynchronous hyperproperties'', new trace quantifier based hyperlogics have been developed.
+However, certain requirements describing relations between all executions of a system cannot be expressed in hyperlogics with trace quantification.
+Additionally, these logics induce model checking problems with prohibitively high model checking complexity costs in the number of quantifier alternations.
+In this paper, we study an alternative approach to asynchronous hyperproperties by introducing a novel foundation of temporal team semantics.
+Team semantics is a logical framework that specifies properties of sets of traces of unbounded size directly, and thus does not have the same limitation as the quantifier based logics mentioned above.
+We consider three logics: TeamLTL, TeamCTL and TeamCTL* which employ quantification over so-called ``time evaluation functions'' controlling the asynchronous progress of traces instead of quantification over traces.
+The use of time evaluation functions constitutes a novel approach to define expressive logics for hyperproperties where diverse asynchronous interactions between computations can be formalised and enforced.
+We relate synchronous TeamLTL to our new logics and show how it can be embedded into them.
+We show that the model checking problem for exists-TeamCTL with Boolean disjunctions is highly undecidable by encoding recurrent computations of non-deterministic 2-counter machines.
+Finally, we present a translation from TeamCTL* to Alternating Asynchronous B\"uchi Automata (AABA), and obtain decidability results for the path checking problem as well as restricted variants of the model checking and satisfiability problems.
+For the decidable fragments, the complexity is independent of the quantifier depth and indeed polynomial time in the size of the input system for fixed formulae.
+Our translation constitutes the first approach to team semantics based on automata-theoretic methods.

 \ccsdesc[500]{Theory of computation~Modal and temporal logics} \ccsdesc[500]{Theory of computation~Problems, reductions and completeness} \ccsdesc[100]{Theory of computation~Logic and verification}

 \keywords{Team Semantics, Temporal Logic, Hyperproperties, Automata Theory, Model Checking, Asynchronicity}